a-giorgi/MultipleIconChanger/README.md

 - Enable "Use as prefix" to search for the first image file whose name begins with the text specified in the "Icon file name" field.
 - Activate "Use the first image if the file is not available" to use the first available image file within the target directory if a file with the specified name is not found.
 - Check the "Square the image" box to crop the image to a square size before applying it as an icon.

+## Set single image

+If you want to set the image for just one directory follow these instructions:
+1. Press on top on the "Just One" tab.
+2. Specify the target directory in the "Choose target directory..." text field.
+3. Choose the image to be used as icon by pressing on "Choose the image...".
+4. Define the directory where to save the icon using the "Choose where to save the icon..." button.

 ## Libraries Utilized